yanrivera19/todo-list-app/todo-app/README.md

 1. If you don't have a Google account, you can create one [here](https://www.google.com/account/about/).
 2. Clone the app onto your local machine and open it up.
+3. Open two different terminals (console) and select the cloned app on each.
+4. Select the **todo-app** folder in one terminal and the **api** folder in the other.
+5. Type in the command <code>npm install</code> on each terminal.
-3. Open your console on two windows, select the cloned app on each window, select the **todo-app** folder in one and the **api** folder in the other, and type in the command <code>npm start</code> for each.
-The app will open in the browser on localhost:3000.
+6. After that command is done on both terminals, type in the command <code>npm start</code> on each.
+The app will then open in the browser on localhost:3000 and the server will be up and running.